Lake Kuttara 倶多楽湖

 Located in the caldera of a volcano, Lake Kuttara can be found in Shikotsu Toya National Park .
 If you are visiting nearby Upopoy , Lake Poroto, Noboribetsu Onsen , Noboribetsu Bear Park, or Noboribetsu Marine Park Nixe, Lake Kuttara is worth a visit.
 The lake is home to freshwater crayfish and salamanders.
 These can be easily spotted due to the remarkable clarity of the lake's water.

 - Taking a boat out on the lake and viewing the clear waters below

 - Hiking the lake and environs

 - Spotting local bird and wildlife

 Reach Lake Kuttara via train, bus, or rental car.

 The closest train station to the lake is Noboribetsu Station on the Muroran Main Line, which connects to other train lines going to Hakodate, Chitose, and Sapporo.
 To reach the lake, catch a bus bound for Noboribetsu Onsen and disembark at the last stop.
 Walking to the lake from here will take you roughly 40 minutes.

-Rental car or taxi is the most convenient way to reach the lake, which is a short 15-minute drive from the center of Noboribetsu.
-Note that some roads close during the winter months.
-The Noboribetsu International Tourism and Convention Association in the center of Noboribetsu Onsen town can provide up-to-date information on access.
+Rental car or taxi is the most convenient way to reach the lake, which is only 15-minutes drive from the center of Noboribetsu Onsen.
+Note that some roads close during the winter months, and it is not possible to reach the lake.
+The Shiraoi Tourist Association near Upopoy, can provide up-to-date information on access.